(This article was originally published in Nova Religio: The Journal of Alternative and Emergent Religions, Vol. 4, No. 1 (October 2000), pp. 7-27.

 Other popular accounts have appeared since 1989 which reflect the canon about Jonestown established shortly after 18 November 1978.
 James Boyle’s book Killer Cults, published by St. Martin’s Press True Crime Library, follows a chapter on Charles Manson with one on Jim Jones.
 “Dad Knows Best” clearly derives from narratives published within a few years and, in some cases, a few weeks of November 1978.
 Aside from historical inaccuracies, Boyle’s article takes a flamboyant and titillating tone.
 For example: “Jonestown was in fact a plantation ruled by Jones and his white aides, with the black majority in the field all day under tropical heat, carefully supervised by guards who took notes of attitudes and comments.”
 It took one hundred guards whose “thuglike members wielded power like a banana-republic goon squad” to control the remaining drugged and dispirited population.

 Robert Endleman also makes the link between Charles Manson and Jim Jones – one noted as early as 1978 – in Jonestown and the Manson Family: Race, Sexuality and Collective Madness.
-Endleman says that The Cult That Died, by George Klineman (1980) and Our Father Who Art In Hell, by James Reston, Jr. (1981) were his primary sources.
+Endleman says that The Cult that Died, by George Klineman (1980) and Our Father Who Art in Hell: The Life and Death of Jim Jones, by James Reston, Jr. (1981) were his primary sources.
 The author really focuses on Jones and Manson, rather than on the dynamics of the groups.
 He occasionally makes an astute observation, such as “[e]ach of these movements tapped into the great and still unresolved American dilemma of race.”
 In fact, the title suggests an interesting discussion of sexuality and race in these two movements.
 Unfortunately, the book proves to be repetitive and derivative.

 Perhaps the best indicator of the canon of Jonestown comes from Britannica.com, the online edition of Encyclopaedia Britannica.
 The entry for Jonestown is brief enough to run in its entirety: